Year 1 Attack Defend Shoot Unit 2 Lesson 3

 Activity - 2 vs 1 Bounce and Shoot Game

-• Bounce the ball to get closer to the hoop and shoot.
+• Bounce the ball to move closer to the hoop and try to score by bouncing it into the target

-• They can bounce to themselves or bounce-pass to their partner.
+• Players can bounce the ball to themselves or bounce-pass to their partner

-• Intercept the ball to prevent Team 2 from scoring.
+• Try to intercept the ball or block passes to stop Team 2 from scoring

 Game Play:

-• Encourage strategic teamwork, movement, and ball control.
+• Encourage good teamwork, communication, and ball control

 A guideline image demonstrating this lesson plan content